soki-sama/phtechassessment/README.md

 There exist 3 different Roles for users in the ecosystem: Admin, Power and Regular User

 * Authentication using Bearer Token
 A users Table was created with sample seed data for each Role type, the Role and Country of the User is embedded into the Bearer Token to be used in the application

 * Localization
+Three locales supported (en-NZ, es-MX, fr-FR).
 The User's token contains a locale claim which is used to set the locale of the API (via a Request Culture Provider: TokenBasedRequestCultureProvider), if the token doesn't contain locale, it can be injected as an Accept-Language header

 * Role Access Policy